 This allows GPS foam board insulation, such as Halo® products , to offer a long-term R-5 per nominal inch (1.06”).
 You can read more about the different types of Halo® products, which are designed for specific applications, here.

 While XPS has a slightly higher initial R-value, it decreases significantly over time.
 This is because the additives (like blowing agents) responsible for giving it a higher R-value escape, therein causing a decrease in R-value.
-So, actually GPS foam board insulation offers higher long term R-value than comparable XPS products.
+So, actually GPS foam board insulation offers similar long term R-value to comparable XPS products.